|

 Divided vestments |

 The vesture of Life is Truth.
-According to the Bible, the
+According to the Bible,

-of man is woven into one web of consistency without seam or rent.
+Science of man is woven into one web of consistency without seam or rent.
 Mere

 speculation or superstition appropriates no part of the divine vesture, while